 Guest users with Site Owner permissions will not have access to site analytics or site usage data.

 Guest and anonymous views and visits are included for sites after March 2019 and forward.

-Site usage reports are only supported for Worldwide Production Environments and not for Special Cloud deployments of Microsoft 365.
+Site usage reports are only supported for Worldwide Production Environments and for some Special Cloud deployments of Microsoft 365.
 See below for details.

 What's on the site usage page

 All reports on the site usage page exclude some file extensions, except for the Shared with external users report.
 Details about the list of extensions that are excluded from each report is shown at the bottom of the page.

 To view the names of the individuals who have accessed your site, your SharePoint administrator will need to activate the SharePoint Viewers setting.

 When the SharePoint Viewers setting is enabled, individual names will be seen in the library hover card, not on the Site Usage page.

 Usage data for Unique viewers, Site visits, and Average time spent per user is aggregated and displayed based on Coordinated Universal Time (UTC).